kishoreb023/AI_ML_Internship_Task6/README.md

 ---

 ## 📎 About
-This repository is part of the AI & ML Internship by [Your Institute/Organization Name], specifically focusing on understanding and applying the K-Nearest Neighbors algorithm for classification.
+This repository is part of the AI & ML Internship for understanding and applying the K-Nearest Neighbors algorithm for classification.

 ---